Bioconductor/bioc_git_transition/README.md

 Usage

-* Clone a package:
+* Clone a package

         git clone git@git.bioconductor.org:packages/<package_of_choice>

-* See the branches available:
+* See the branches available

         cd BiocGenerics
         git branch -a

-* Checkout branch and see if the commit history is correct (most important step):
+* Checkout branch and see if the commit history is correct

         git checkout RELEASE_3_0
         git log